Alexa For Seniors: 6 Ways She Can Help Improve Your MemoryJul 19, 2022

 Bonus: If you download the Google calendar app, you can link it to your Alexa device.
 That way a calendar event is as easy as saying, “Alexa, add an appointment to my calendar for the Audiologist at 2:00 on the 24th.”
 She will repeat it back to you to confirm.

-If it’s not connected, you can still use Alexa to set a reminder by saying, “Alexa, set a reminder for 10:00am on May 24th to remind me about my dermatology appointment.
+If it’s not connected, you can still use Alexa to set a reminder by saying, “Alexa, set a reminder for 10:00am on May 24th to remind me about my Audiologist appointment.
+Again, she will repeat it back to you to confirm and then she will remind you on the day of the appointment.

-You can create a list for anything you need:
+You can create a list for anything including:

 - Grocery lists

-She will hold on to the information for as long as you need and she can read it back to you or display it on her Amazon show screen.
+Alexa will hold on to the information for as long as you need, and she can read it back to you or display it on her Amazon show screen.

 There is no need to fumble with Google when your hands are full.
 You can ask Alexa all of your burning questions.

-“Alexa, what should I preheat the oven to for roasted root vegetables?”
+- “Alexa, what should I preheat the oven to bake sweet potatoes?”

 Making phone calls is another helpful feature on Alexa.
-You can remain hands-free while cooking in the kitchen, make a quick call in a pinch without searching for your phone or make an emergency phone call to a family member for help.
+You can remain hands-free while cooking in the kitchen, make a quick call without searching for your phone or make an emergency phone call to a family member for help.

-It’s important to note that Alexa does not currently make phone calls to 9-1-1 or other emergency services.
+All you have to say is, "Alexa, call John," and she will connect you.
+This is especially helpful for seniors with difficulty moving around.
+It’s important to note that Alexa does not currently make phone calls to 911 or other emergency services.
 Calls for help will have to go to a trusted family member or a friend.

-Bonus: You can call your own phone if/when you misplace it or use the Phone Finder skill on Alexa to locate your device.
+Bonus: You can call your own phone if/when you misplace it or use the Phone Finder skill on Alexa to help you locate your device.

 - Brain Workout.
 Each workout is fun, interactive, and personalized with exercises that adjust over time to maximize results.
 The more you train with Brain Workout, the more you’ll improve critical cognitive skills that are proven to boost productivity and self-confidence.